JaviMaligno/bachatapp/project_summary.md

 - **Server**: `npm run server`
 - **Linting**: `npm run lint`

+## SEO

+- Initial setup includes `public/robots.txt`, basic meta tags and canonical link in `index.html` (using placeholder URLs).
+- Sitemap generation and dynamic meta tag updates are pending implementation.
+- A detailed plan is available in `seo_plan.md`.

 This educational platform provides an accessible way to learn about bachata's rich musical heritage, instrumentation, and dance techniques with an interactive and engaging user experience.

 ## Change Log